Buying a house: 3 structural problems to watch out for

 Excess moisture may have come from broken pipes, local flooding and corrosion of the membrane that sits beneath the house.

-Have it double checked by experts first.
-Especially if you’ve seen any of the structural problems mentioned in this post.
+Have it double checked by experts.
+Especially if you’ve seen any of the structural problems mentioned in this post or if structural issues were raised during the pre-purchase inspection.

 Our team of highly skilled technicians and structural engineers would love to take a look and offer our expert advice.